BenCos17/ben-cogs/skysearch/docs.md

 ### Support
 - Check this guide first
 - Use the built-in help system
 - Contact the bot owner for technical issues

+For further assistance, you can message me on Discord at **bencos17** or tag me in the Red-DiscordBot server.